 - We can determine the pitch in both Hertz and in letter name.
 Is the note an A, or maybe an F#?
 Does it have a fundamental frequency of 220 Hz, or maybe 370 Hz?

 - Which instrument is playing the note?
 This is defined by its harmonic content.
-Is the note played on guitar, piano, is a sine wave, or a sawtooth wave?
+Is the note played on a guitar or piano, is it a sine wave or a sawtooth wave?

 More Notes, More Information

 But there's not really music in a single note.
 One way of creating music is to give that note a rhythm.
 We could create a one-note song with an interesting rhythmic structure.
 Hmm, I may try that out actually.
 Or better yet, we could add other notes and start creating melody and harmony!

 I like to think of a single note as zero-dimensional.
 A single point.
 It has nowhere to go and nothing to relate to.
 Adding another note to create an interval, or multiple other notes to create a chord brings us to the first dimension.
 The notes have specific distances (intervals) from one another in both notation and frequency values.

 Creating chord progressions or melody lines brings us to the second dimension, where the notes can change as well as the intervals and chords in time.